 Tossing a single gift card in the trash may not seem like a big deal, but these small bits of polyvinyl chloride (commonly known as PVC, the plastic resin used to make gift cards and other household items like CD cases) can really add up.

-PVC is infinitely recyclable, but few curbside programs accept this form of plastic — meaning it is often tossed in the trash.
-While you can’t put old PVC gift cards in your curbside bin, you can still prevent them from heading to the landfill.
+PVC is infinitely recyclable, but few curbside programs accept this form of plastic.
+While PVC gift cards are unlikely to be accepted in your curbside bin, you can still prevent them from heading to the landfill.
 A growing number of retailers have also begun using biodegradable gift cards, simplifying the disposal process.

 Read on to learn more about recycling PVC cards and disposing of biodegradable cards responsibly, and celebrate a happy holiday for you and the planet.